-Hunting and shooting are one of the most popular past-times in America.
+Hunting and shooting are some of the most popular past-times in America, with accessories like shooting glasses, gun holders, as well as specialized equipment (gun add-ons) being bought constantly, and there are many kinds of guns one can use for them.
+From bolt-action rifles to the likes of Fox Airsoft Gas rifles, America’s gun sports have a wide variety of options to choose from.
 But, shooting any type of firearm without the proper protection can result in severe damage to your hearing, whether temporary or permanent.
 A study by the University of Wisconsin found that men aged 48 to 92 who hunted regularly were more likely to experience high-frequency hearing loss, a risk that increased seven percent for every five years a man had been hunting.
 But what’s really alarming is that of the 3,753 study participants (83 percent of whom were eligible), “38 percent of the target shooters and 95 percent of the hunters reported never wearing hearing protection while shooting in the past year.”

 One shot from a gun can range from 140 to 190 decibels, and can cause immediate damage to one’s hearing.
 Avid hunter and writer for Outdoor News, Kristen Monroe, can attest to just how damaging a single shot can be; she’s ruptured her ear drum a couple of times!!